 You dish up a delicious bagel to go with your breakfast.
 As you finish the last tasty bite, the voice in your mind starts to scream.
 “Bagels are so bad.”
 “I should have chosen a bowl of hearty oatmeal.”
 “How can I make up for this?”

 Many people struggle with feelings of guilt after eating food they labeled as “bad”.
 Labeling food as good or bad prevents you from actually enjoying it.

 Guilt after eating leads to more uncomfortable feelings

 Eating disorders tend to make this even worse.
 Feelings of guilt easily result in self-loathing, shame and hopelessness.
 Because we often feel out of control, we try to rid of the guilt by compensating using destructive behaviors and self-imposed rules.

 “I feel so bad.
 I just had had a snack and now my parents and brother invited me to go to a restaurant.
-I don’t know what to do?
+What am I going to do?
 I’m already worthless.
 I should be exercising, but there is not enough time.
 I am such a loser.
 Maybe there is something on the menu that isn’t so bad.
 But what if they want to order dessert too?
 I know that place has the most delicious chocolate cake that I can’t resist.
 I’m sure mom’s gonna order it.
 I hope I have enough discipline.
-I am so ugly.
-I need to make a plan for tomorrow to make up for this.” – Miriam (2007).
+I need to make a plan for tomorrow to make up for this.” – Mirjam (2007).

 The above journal entry highlights the distorted thought patterns and negative self-talk eating disorders cause.
 I remember how the feelings of guilt and failure pushed me into punishing behaviors.
 I engaged in compulsive exercise.
 Or anything that could help me to get rid of that feeling.